renovate-bot/googleapis-_-java-spanner-cassandra/README.md

 You can use `spanner-cassandra` in two main ways: as an **in-process dependency** within your Java application, or as a standalone **sidecar proxy** for other applications and tools.

 * **In-Process Dependency:** Choose this method if you have a Java application already using `cassandra-java-driver` and want the adapter to run within the same process, providing a seamless switch to Spanner with minimal code modifications.
-* **Sidecar Proxy:** Choose this method if your application is not written in Java, or if you want to use external Cassandra tools (like `cqlsh`) without modifying the application's code.
+* **Sidecar Proxy (or standalone process):** Choose this method if your application is not written in Java, or if you want to use external Cassandra tools (like `cqlsh`) without modifying the application's code.
 The adapter runs as a separate process, intercepting network traffic.

 ### In-Process Dependency (Recommended)